-The harrasser left and came back later, late for class.
+The harasser left and came back later, late for class.
 A day later, in the afternoon, I was called to the director.
 I was interviewed about the incident.
 A week later, I was told that the classmate who hit me had complained about me, but the investigation had found that I was in self-defense mode and not to blame.
 The guy got a warning.
-Interestingly, the classmate, who had protected me, and his friends, always ensured that the harrasser had no chance to come anywhere near me.
+Interestingly, the classmate, who had protected me, and his friends, always ensured that the harasser had no chance to come anywhere near me.

 Jobs during the breaks

 I worked as a student employee in several field campaigns of the Nuclear Power Research Center in Jülich.
 Being a woman I was assigned a desk job.
 Depending on the weather situation I had to design the sampling network, drawing the maps and site locations, make the plans which team had to set out which sampling pumps at which sites, and make sure that the technicians equipped the cars accordingly.
 Sometimes when they were short on men, I helped with placing the sampler in the field or collecting them.
 But most the time, I spent at the gas chromatograph analyzing the sampled air in the lab and evacuating the sampling bag until late in the night.
-They all had to be analyzed and evaccuated before they could be used the next day.
-Interestingly, being a woman alone at night in a lab doing a tideously boring job was no problem at all.
+They all had to be analyzed and evacuated before they could be used the next day.
+Interestingly, being a woman alone at night in a lab doing a tediously boring job was no problem at all.